serlo/local-dev-env/README.md

 ## Integrating local Serlo frontend

 1. `cd $YOUR_FRONTEND_DIR`
-2. Make sure to use the local environment in `.env.local`
+2. Make sure to use the local environment in `.env`

 ```
 NEXT_PUBLIC_ENV=local